davidrhoden/davidrhoden-basic-netlify/timeline/albacore-tuna-not-the-best.md

 ---
 title: I made tuna salad with albacore tuna.
 date: 2025-12-12T00:00:00
-excerpt: Albacore tuna is thought to be more elegant than the cheap kind (chunk light!) but doesn't taste as good.
+excerpt: Albacore tuna is thought to be more elegant than the cheap kind (chunk light!) but doesn’t taste as good.
 image:
 tags:
   - food